PAB09/Python-Rockie/README.md

-# Python hands on Assignment.
+# Python Assignment for beginner.